 Paget's disease of bone (osteitis deformans) is a chronic disorder that alters the normal process of bone turnover, resulting in oversized, weakened, malformed bones.
-The disease develop all of a sudden without showing any symptoms.
+Paget’s disease of bone is a chronic, slowly progressive disorder that is often asymptomatic in its early stages.

 Identifying Paget's disease early is essential to reduce symptoms and prevent future complications such as fractures or joint malformation.
 Let’s discuss the diagnosis of Paget's disease, including its diagnosis and tests, imaging modalities, and the assessments made by the healthcare provider.